Songtech-0912/songtech-0912.github.io/content/classical-dynamics.md

 ## Energy

+Energy can be understood as a measure of the ability to make things happen - causing a ball to move, a plane to fly, or a star to shine.
+Without energy, the universe would be boring and nothing interesting would happen.

-Energy can be understood as a measure of the ability to make things move.
-It comes in two primary types: kinetic energy, which is associated with moving, and potential energy, which is associated with being able to move.
+Energy (at least in non-quantum physics) comes in two main types: **kinetic energy**, which is associated with current motion, and **potential energy**, which is associated with future motion.
+An object's kinetic energy causes it to move; an object's potential energy gives it the ability to move at a future time.
+The total energy in a closed system is always constant.

-## Work
+## Work and conservation of energy

-Work is the transfer of energy by a force applied along a displacement.
+Energy can never be created nor destroyed, only transferred.
+Work is the transfer of energy by a force applied along a path.
 It is a scalar quantity defined by:

 $$
 W = \int_{x_0}^{x_1} F(x) dx
 $$

+A force stores energy in the form of potential energy, and releases energy in the form of kinetic energy.
+The kinetic energy released by a force is equal to the work done by the force and equal to the negative of the potential energy stored:

+$$
+W = \Delta K = -\Delta U
+$$

-Note that force can be defined by:
+To prove this, note that force can be defined by:

 $$
 F = m \frac{dv}{dt}